jgoizueta/nio/README.txt

 ==Exact and aproximate values

-Float and BigDecimal are approximate in the sense that a given value within the range of this types, (defined either by an expression or as result of a computation) may no be exactly represented and has to be substituted by the closest possible value.
+Float and BigDecimal are approximate in the sense that a given value within the range of these types, (defined either by an expression or as result of a computation) may no be exactly represented and has to be substituted by the closest possible value.
 With Float, which generally is a binary floating point, there's an